semaphoreci/docs/debugging-with-ssh-access.md

 the same git commit.

-Commands in the debug mode are not executed automatically, instead they are stored in the home directory `/home/semaphore/commands.sh`.
+Commands in the debug mode are not executed automatically, instead they are stored in `/home/semaphore/commands.sh`.
 This allows you to execute them step-by-step, and inspect the changes in the environment.

 ## Port Forward your web server and debug UI issues